esciencecenter-digital-skills/medical-image-processing/episodes/introduction_to_anonymization.md

 print(ds.PatientSex)
 print(ds.PatientAge)
 ```

 ```output
 19421104
 party like 1999
 1989442112
 M
 41Y
 ````
 :::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-You can use Pydicom to do all sorts of things.
-You can show your DICOM data in a hierarchical tree for a GUI ready reading.
-You can downsize images.
-You can work with waveform data i.e. EKGs.
-If you add matplotlib you can load and plot files.
-The list goes on, so before adding more and more libraries, if you are using this one, try to use it's full potential.
+Pydicom offers a wide range of capabilities.
+You can visualize your DICOM data in a hierarchical tree format for user-friendly GUI reading.
+It supports downsizing images and handling waveform data such as EKGs.
+By integrating with Matplotlib, you can load and plot files seamlessly.
+Before adding additional libraries, explore Pydicom's full potential to leverage its extensive functionalities.

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- Certain metadata should almost always be removed from DICOMs if DICOMS will be shared
+- Certain metadata should almost always be removed from DICOM files before sharing
-- Sharing only image files e.g. jpegs or niftis can circumvent metadata dangers
+- Sharing only image files such as JPEGs or NIfTI can mitigate risks associated with metadata
-- Imaging itself without any metadata can be used to identify patients
+- Imaging data alone, even without explicit metadata, can sometimes lead to patient identification
-- Tooling is available to stip metadata automatically, but stripping should be re-checked as fields are not always used correctly
+- Automated tools are available to strip metadata from DICOMs, but manual verification is necessary due to inconsistencies in how fields are utilized.
-- Tooling is available to deface images
+- Tools exist to deface images to further protect patient identity
-- Various python libraries allow metadata access
+- Several Python libraries enable access to DICOM metadata

 ::::::::::::::::::::::::::::::::::::::::::::::::::